unraed/unraed.github.io/docs/DialogueTree/Roadmap.md

 - Tutorial on creating "Souls" style dialogue with a silent protagonist
 - Tutorial on setting up a dynamic dialogue camera which flips back and forth to point at whoever is speaking (as in The Witcher 3 and similar games)
 - Tutorial on saving and loading dialogue
+- Tutorial on adding gamepad input / getting the plugin working with Common UI

 ## Notes
 ### Note: Collapsing groups of nodes to a "macro"